PI, Antónia Monteiro

 Department of Biological Sciences

 14 Science Drive 4, Singapore 117543

 tel: + 65 660 12108

-Postdoctoral fellow Heidi Connahs is studying the role of Distal-less cis-regulatory elements using FAIRE-Seq and CRISPR experiments.
-She is also studying the role of decapendaplegic (dpp) in eyespot development in Nymphalid butterflies.
+Postdoctoral fellow Heidi Connahs is studying the role of cis-regulatory elements using FAIRE-Seq and CRISPR experiments.
+She is also examining how the methylene of antennae change after an odor exposure.